Cardiovascular Health

 HIV medications

 Starting HIV treatment is one of the best things you can do for your heart health.
-But some HIV meds—in particular, some protease inhibitors and some older nukes such as d4T (stavudine, Zerit)—have been linked to an increased risk of developing cardiovascular problems.
+But some HIV meds—in particular, some older protease inhibitors and some older nukes such as d4T (stavudine, Zerit)—have been linked to an increased risk of developing cardiovascular problems.
 If possible, it is best to choose medications that keep that risk to a minimum.
-You and your doctor can work together to choose a treatment combination that can effectively suppress your HIV while causing the fewest possible side effects.
+You and your healthcare provider can work together to choose a treatment combination that can effectively suppress your HIV while causing the fewest possible side effects.

 Although some HIV medications can have a negative impact on lipid levels (increasing cholesterol and triglyceride levels), in general, antiretrovirals can greatly decrease HIV-related inflammation and the risk for cardiovascular disease and other serious illnesses.